linuschirchir/linuschirchir/README.md

 ## About Me

-Experienced Data Analyst with 13+ years of professional experience in health information systems, research, and analytics.
+Experienced Data Scientist with 13+ years of professional experience in health information systems, research, and analytics.
 Specialised in cleaning, merging, and analysing large datasets, particularly in the context of the National Health Service (NHS).
 Skilled in leveraging data science methodologies and machine learning techniques to drive improvements in healthcare quality, patient outcomes, and operational efficiency.
 Proven track record of contributing to academic publications and effective cross-functional collaboration.

 ## Skills